Weight two compactly supported cohomology of moduli spaces of curves: A direct map

 \section{A direct map $X_{g,n}\to \bGK_{g,n}^2$}

-We have connected the complexes $X_{g,n}$ and $\bGK_{g,n}^2$ by a zig-zag of quasi-isomorphisms.
+We have connected the complexes $X_{g,n}$ and $\bGK_{g,n}^2$ through a zig-zag of quasi-isomorphisms.
 Here, we construct a direct map $ F \colon X_{g,n} \to \bGK_{g,n}^2 $ that fits into a homotopy commutative triangle with the maps in the zig-zag.

 The map $F$ is useful for giving geometrically meaningful representatives in $\bGK_{g,n}^2$ of the cohomology classes we have constructed in $X_{g,n}$.
 By Theorem~\ref{thm:main quotient}, for $(g,n) \neq (1,1)$, the projection $\GK_{g,n}^2 \to \bGK_{g,n}^2$ is a quasi-isomorphism.
 Hence each cocycle in $\bGK_{g,n}^2$ lifts to a cocycle on $\GK_{g,n}^2$, uniquely up to exact terms.
 We now turn to the construction of the map $F$, which we define initially as a map of graded vector spaces.